microsoft/hands-on-lab-redis/docs/workshop.md

 <div class="tip" data-title="Tips">

-> To focus on the main purspose of the lab, we encourage the usage of devcontainers/codespace as they abstract the dev environment configuration, and avoid potential local dependancies conflict.
+> To focus on the main purspose of the lab, we encourage the usage of devcontainers/codespace as they abstract the dev environment configuration, and avoid potential local dependencies conflict.
 > You could decide to run everything without relying on a devcontainer : To do so, make sure you install all the prerequisites you could find in the `.devcontainer` folder.
 </div>

 ### Using a pre-configured GitHub Codespace

 Github Codespace offers the ability to run a complete dev environment (Visual Studio Code, extensions, third party tools, secure port forwarding etc.) on a dedicated virtual machine accessed via a web browser directly.
-The configuration for the environment is defined in the `.devcontainer` folder, making sure everyone gets to develop and practice on identical environments : No more dependancy conflict or missing tools !
+The configuration for the environment is defined in the `.devcontainer` folder, making sure everyone gets to develop and practice on identical environments : No more dependency conflict or missing tools !

 Every Github account (even the free ones) grants access to 120 vcpu hours per month, _**for free**_.
 A 2 vcpu dedicated environment is enough for the purpose of the lab, meaning you could run such environment for 60 hours a month at no cost!